tomatolog/manticore/doc/sphinx.rst

 ATAN2()

-Returns the arctangent function of two arguments, expressed in radians.
+Returns the arctangent function of two arguments, expressed in **radians** .